 The Village Improvement Association was the guiding force behind the founding of Doylestown Hospital in 1923, and still governs the operation of the hospital today.
 Founded in 1895 by a small, but inspired, group of women from Doylestown, the VIA is nationally recognized as the only Women's Club to own and operate a community hospital.
 The first meeting was held April 26, 1895 with 14 women present.
-Since that time the VIA has grown in size and scope to its present membership of over 400 members.
+Since that time the VIA has grown in size and scope to its present membership of 260 members.

 Throughout its history, the VIA has continued to be a progressive organization, while maintaining the original goals of the Association which are to promote "every proper means of improving and beautifying Bucks County", "improving the health and welfare of the residents."
 Each year members rededicate themselves to these commitments made in 1895.